vichanzo/sonarr_qbit/README.md

 # sonarr_qbit

-Here's a quick start using Play-With-Docker (PWD) to very quickly set up a Sonarr-Qbittorrent-Jacket stack containing Prometheus, Grafana and Node scraper to monitor your Docker infrastructure.
+Here's a quick start using Play-With-Docker (PWD) to very quickly set up a Sonarr-Qbittorrent-Jacket stack containing Sonarr, Radarr, Qbitttorent, and Jackett.
 The Try in PWD below allows you to quickly deploy the stack with a click of the button.
 In order to use this you will need a Docker login.

 [![Try in PWD](https://github.com/play-with-docker/stacks/raw/master/assets/images/button.png)](https://labs.play-with-docker.com/?stack=https://raw.githubusercontent.com/vichanzo/sonarr_qbit/main/docker-compose.yml)